 Karine Lepillez is the Principal of Inclusive Societies, a social enterprise that provides research, training, and coaching to public and private institutions seeking to increase gender equality and inclusion in their programs and organizations.
 Karine works with clients such as the World Bank Group, USAID, Save the Children, and Catholic Relief Services to address social inequities in health, nutrition, agriculture, education, livelihoods, and climate change, as well as issues of gender based violence (GBV) such as child marriage, adolescent pregnancy, and intimate partner violence.
 Karine previously worked as USAID’s Gender Advisor in Pakistan, where she provided guidance to the U.S. Mission on the integration of gender equality and GBV prevention and response across its programming.
 Karine holds a B.A. in International Affairs from the George Washington University and an M.A. in International Human Rights from the University of Denver.

-Christina Gordon is a Program Associate for the Women’s Learning Partnership, where she manages the organization’s reporting and evaluation efforts.
+Christina Gordon is the Director of Programs for the Women’s Learning Partnership for Rights, Development and Peace (WLP), where she manages training and advocacy initiatives for women’s rights and leadership.
 Christina previously worked as a Gender Equality Fellow at Save the Children US, where she supported the development and implementation of the organization’s Gender Equality Strategy.
 She also previously managed education abroad programs in the Middle East and North Africa, specializing in intercultural learning, cross-cultural communication, and issues of identity, diversity and harassment.
 She has experience researching the gendered effects of education policy in Jordan and Morocco and teaching English as a second language as a Fulbright English Teaching Assistant in Amman, Jordan.
 Christina holds a master’s degree in international affairs with a concentration in global gender policy from George Washington University and a bachelor’s degree in political science and modern languages from Kenyon College.